-This section explains how the National Health Service in the UK works and ultimately how York Campus fits in.
+This section explains how the National Health Service in the UK works and ultimately how Unity Health fits in.

 The NHS provides medical treatment to UK residents providing they fit the necessary criteria.
 This means you must be living in the country for “a settled purpose” for a minimum of 6 months – working or studying or as a spouse or child of someone who is working or studying.

-York Campus is a GP practice providing National Health Services to all of its registered patients, sensitive to the particular needs and problems of the student population.
+Unity Health is a GP practice providing National Health Services to all of its registered patients, sensitive to the particular needs and problems of the student population.
 Visitors to the University can access the service in a medical emergency which will not wait until they can get to their own GP.
-The Health Centre is located centrally on the University campus, over the bridge from Central Hall and is fully accessible to the disabled.
+Kimberlow Hill Surgery is located on the University campus and is fully accessible to the disabled.

-The service is provided by John Lethem, Alison Hunter, Tim Wallam, Richard Wilcox, Parv Pye, Mark Astill, Cathie Dunn and Sirvart Yeretsian.
-They are a long established group practice of doctors, independent from the University but working from a purpose built health centre which is leased from the University of York.
-York Campus caters primarily for students at the University but staff can become patients, providing they live within our practice area.
-A full range of NHS services are available.
+The service is provided by Alison Hunter, Richard Wilcox, Cathie Dunn, Sirvart Yeretsian, Helen Scammell, Lizzie Pickles and Wendy Wong.
+They are a long established group practice of doctors, independent from the University and a full a full range of NHS services are available.

-We recommend that you register with a family doctor as soon as possible after arriving at University and we at York Campus are conveniently placed to allow you to do that.
+We recommend that you register with a family doctor as soon as possible after arriving at University and we at Kimberlow Hill Surgery are conveniently placed to allow you to do that.
 You can consult someone at your GP surgery about all health matters except dental problems (for this you will need to register with a dentist).
 If you require specialist treatment through a hospital, you will need to be initially referred by your GP.

-To register with York Campus you must be able to answer YES to the following statements:
+To register with Unity Health you must be able to answer YES to the following statements: